ldsec/every_byte_matters/README.md

 To be presented at [Ubicomp 2021](https://www.ubicomp.org/ubicomp2021/), and published in [IMWUT 2021](https://dl.acm.org/doi/10.1145/3463512).

+## Table of Contents

+1. Abstract
+2. Videos & Slides
+3. How to Reproduce
+4. Acknowledgements
+5. How to Cite

 ## Abstract

 Wearable devices such as smartwatches, fitness trackers, and blood-pressure monitors process, store, and communicate sensitive and personal information related to the health, life-style, habits and interests of the wearer.
 This data is typically synchronized with a companion app running on a smartphone over a Bluetooth (Classic or Low Energy) connection.